tyacbovi/talyacobovitch.github.io/_posts/2020-12-19-Training-process-observations.md

 * Using as much as possible prod development standard (and probably you should have one :) ) in every ex, toy ex are not interesting and will slow the progress
 * Allow trainees to do things in their own style, like: doing tasks linear or in parallel or learning visually/reading/writing.
 So they could start to see how their work style will fit in the team (or not which could mean for them to adapt to it).
 * Basic code examples - reduce the amount of boiler code, for example there is no point to make someone write an http server from scratch.
 Choose what you want the trainee to learn, maybe go through the template
-* Different seniority levels require different skill levels, so design accordingly which could mean having more exercises or even different ones.
-But with the same core
+* Different seniority levels require different knowledge levels, so design accordingly which could mean having more exercises or even different ones probably with the same core.
 * The trainee at the end of the training should learn where to look (google, wiki or the person next door) and how+when to choose which one.
-* Check-in with the trainee to see it’s progress, but not in scrum like and do daily so to accustom it to normal team workflow.
+* Check-in with the trainee to see it’s progress via the buddy or the instructor, but in a longer periods (so the trainees will have a chance to complete tasks even small ones and feel they are making progress) in order to accustom them to a normal team workflow.
-* If there is team training and basis training, leave the heavy technical stuff for the team.

 Conclusions
 -----------